Updated June 3, 2023

 - It provides excellent performance.

-- It can be configured to work independently.
+- You can configure it to work independently.

 - It helps in maintaining the state.